The Backdrop to International Trade

 Customs and Monetary Union

-Creation of Economic Union paves way for creating a Monetary Union and further evolves into a Customs and Monetary Union.
+The creation of an Economic Union paves way for creating a Monetary Union and further evolves into a Customs and Monetary Union.

-Under this Union, member countries enjoy common economic union with free markets with no restriction on movement of goods, labor, capital and resources across member countries, common tariffs for external trade, besides combining it with a common monetary currency system.
+Under this Union, member countries enjoy a common economic union with free markets with no restriction on movement of goods, labor, capital, and resources across member countries, common tariffs for external trade, besides combining it with a common monetary currency system.

 Examples: Common Monetary and Economic Community of Central Africa.

 Economic Union and Monetary Unions finally lead up to Complete Economic Integration as the final stage.
-In Economic Integration, the member countries operate with single currency and fiscal policy coupled with single economic policy and function as single economy.
+In Economic Integration, the member countries operate with a single currency and fiscal policy coupled with a single economic policy and function as a single economy.

-To achieve and stabilize single economy, it necessitates the political integration, which brings into being the concept of United Countries with autonomous states governed by federal government.
-United States of America is the outstanding example of such integration evolving into one Nation.
+To achieve and stabilize a single economy necessitates political integration, which brings into being the concept of United Countries with autonomous states governed by the federal government.
+The United States of America is an outstanding example of such integration evolving into one Nation.

 Congratulations!
 You have officially learned the backdrop to international trade.
 Now start booming and make the world your business!